Who We Are

 CFE-DM Initiatives

-Lines of Effort: The Center for Excellence has sharpened its focus to four lines of effort:
+Lines of Effort: The Center for Excellence has sharpened its focus to these lines of effort:

 Training and Engagements (TE): Training and Engagements is the cornerstone of the Center’s mission.
 The courses CFE-DM offers are an important form of outreach to military and civilian practioners.
 Training and Engagements builds awareness, understanding, and skills to help U.S. and foreign military personnel navigate complex issues in DMHA.
 The Center fills a unique niche in DMHA training, and as a result prepares and equips its training audience to respond more effectively to disasters and humanitarian crisis as part of an international response.